awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 ------

-1. Create a command to specify an Automation document as a target of the CloudWatch event rule you created in step 2\.
+1. Create a command to specify an Automation document as a target of the EventBridge event rule you created in step 2\.
 Here are some template commands to help\.

 ------
 #### [ Linux ]